purescript-contrib/purescript-parsing/docs/Text/Parsing/Parser.md

 newtype ParserT s m a
   = ParserT (PState s -> m { input :: s, result :: Either ParseError a, consumed :: Boolean, position :: Position })
 ```

+The Parser monad transformer.

+The first type argument is the stream type.
+Typically, this is either `String`, or some sort of token stream.

 ##### Instances
 ``` purescript